haowenz/chromap/README.md

 ### <a name="help"></a>Getting help

-Detailed description of Chromap command line options and optional tags can be displayed by running Chromap with **-h**.
+Detailed description of Chromap command line options and optional tags can be displayed by running Chromap with **-h** or by `man ./chromap.1`.
 If you encounter bugs or have further questions or requests, you can raise an issue at the [issue page][issue].